hahmjt/cmpt471_project/README.md

 - Each server generates random data to simulate data generation.
 UDP broadcast was used to sync data across three servers.
 - Regardless of server the clients connect to, it will share the same data.
+    - I was hoping to create a procotol for the servers to share data quickly and reliably, but wasn't able to do so.
+I was able to achieve sync with UDP broadcasting.
 - WebSocket Server Implementation supports masking, and multi frame transport
-- WebSocket Server can be tested with traditional client such as [https://www.websocket.org/echo.html](https://www.websocket.org/echo.html)
+- Nginx configuration for load balancing three WebSocket server is in the nginx folder

+## Test Cases

+- Connecting to ws://[localhost:9999](http://localhost:9999)/ via [https://www.websocket.org/echo.html](https://www.websocket.org/echo.html) and sending any text will return the connected hostname
+- Connecting to ws://[localhost:9999](http://localhost:9999)/data via [https://www.websocket.org/echo.html](https://www.websocket.org/echo.html) and sending any text will return the data the server holds, which should be same across three servers
+    - Each data will be transferred as separate frame
+- Using my Implementation of client will send "Hello Server" after initial handshake
     - WebSocket Client was tested with ws://echo.websocket.org

 ## Known Issues